reprise-bliss/reprise/README.md

 ## Installation

-To bootstrap Reprise you need to upload an initial package to a server and install it using `gdebi` (*install gdebi-core, NOT the gdebi package*).
+To bootstrap Reprise you need to upload the Reprise package to a server and install it using `gdebi` (*install gdebi-core, NOT the gdebi package*).
 From then on you can use Reprise to host it's own packages and this way update itself.
 Once Reprise is installed, you can initialize the server: